-Linux (lee'nuhks/ or /li'nuks/,_not_/li:'nuhks) is a free and open-source operating system developed by Linus Torvalds and friends that was first announced August 25, 1991.
+Linux (lee'nuhks/ or /li'nuks/,_not_/li:'nuhks) is a free and open-source operating system first developed by Linus Torvalds and friends that was first announced August 25, 1991.
 The Linux kernel runs on numerous different platforms including the Intel and Alpha platform and is available under the GNU General Public License.

 The system can be distributed, used, and expanded free of charge.
 In this way, developers have access to all the source codes, thus being able to integrate new functions or to find and eliminate programming bugs quickly.
 Thereby drivers for new adapters (SCSI controller, graphics cards, etc.) can be integrated very rapidly.